kannanjayachandran/Full-Stack-Data-Science/02 Python Programming/Python I.md

 - An **integer object** with value **300** is created.

-- The variable `n` references this object (it holds the memory address, not the value itself).
+- The variable `n` references this object

 Every Python object has a unique identifier, typically its memory address, which can be checked using `id()`.